Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 14. Strict NO to street vendors

-While strolling around in tourist places like Milan, Rome, Firenze, Bologna or else and you look like a person, who is a foreigner, then you will probably be caught by street vendors.
-That’s true that they are making this way of living, but there are so many of them.
-If you give them all the money, then soon you have to announce bankruptcy for your wallet.
+While strolling around in tourist places like Milan, Rome, Firenze, Bologna, or something else, and you look like a person who is a foreigner, you will probably be caught by street vendors.
+They are indeed making this way of living, but so many exist.
+If you give them all the money, you will soon announce bankruptcy for your wallet.

-It also can turn into a big expense while backpacking Italy.
-Giving away money means that you can’t have an extra beer, wine, or panini.
+It can also turn into a considerable expense to backpack in Italy.
+Giving away money means you can’t have an extra beer, wine, or panini.
 Strict “no, thank you, have a nice day” is the simple answer for these vendors.
-When starting a conversation with them, then it’s already more complicated to get away without being sold.
+Getting away without being sold is already more complicated when starting a conversation with them.
 Street vendors in Italy are very skilled in sales.
 Be aware that you won’t end up in a scam.

 15. Best time to visit Italy

-There aren’t bad times for Italy backpacking trip.
-Enjoying warm summer months around coastal towns, embracing cooler temperatures during fall, or having fun in Alps ski resorts in North Italy.
-Many variations all year round.
+There aren’t bad times for Italy backpacking trips.
+Enjoy warm summer months around coastal towns, embrace cooler temperatures during fall, or have fun in Alps ski resorts in North Italy.
+There are many variations all year round.

-But when backpacking Italy and thinking about a budget, then the best time to visit Italy is obviously during off-season months.
-As already it seems clear, then high-season and most expensive months in everything is during summer months (June to August).
-So anything before (April until June) or after (September until October) summer is the best time to wander around when travelling to Italy on a budget.
-Autumn and spring months are still relatively warm.
-Especially southern parts of Italy.
+But when backpacking Italy and considering a budget, the best time to visit Italy is during the off-season months.
+As already seems clear, the high-season and most expensive months in everything is during summer months (June to August).
+So anything before (April until June) or after (September until October) summer is the best time to wander around when traveling to Italy on a budget.
+The Autumn and spring months are still relatively warm, especially in southern parts of Italy.

-For example, when backpacking Italy alone.
-How would a day in cities like Rome look with 18 euros?
-Backpackers in Rome have to think about three main expenses: accommodation, food, and transport.
+For example, when backpacking alone in Italy, How would a day in cities like Rome look with 18 euros?
+Backpackers in Rome must consider three main expenses: accommodation, food, and transport.

-Rome is a big city, but many things are within walkable distance.
-Plus on the way, it’s possible to see every corner in that historical capital.
-So no need to spend on transport.
+Rome is a big city, but many things are within walking distance.
+Plus, on the way, you can see every corner of that historical capital, so there’s no need to spend on transport.

 Another need is to have a roof for the night.
 My best recommendation would be Couchsurfing.
-Big city and many opportunities to live with local people, see how they live, being your tour guide and spending nice time together.
-If that is not an option for travelers then there are cheap hostels in Rome.
+The big city has many opportunities to live with local people, see how they live, be your tour guide, and have an excellent time together.
+If that is not an option for travelers, then there are cheap hostels in Rome.
 The prices for the cheapest hostels in the off-season start around 10 euros.
-Plus many of them have breakfast included (free meal).
+Plus, many of them include breakfast (free meal).

 Lastly, there is still money for food.
-For lunch, you can have either something from a cheap food store or treating yourself with some street food.
-Either way, the cost should be around 3-4 hours.
-For dinner you can cook yourself pasta in a hostel kitchen or at a Couchsurfing spot and ingredients can be bought with 3 euros.
-In the end, you still have some euros for beer.
-It’s a really strict budget plan, but it’s possible while solo backpacking Italy.
-As it is seen, it’s even possible to budget below 10 euros when using awesome experience through Couchsurfing.
+You can get something from a cheap food store or treat yourself to street food for lunch.
+Either way, the cost should be around 3-4 euros.
+For dinner, you can cook yourself pasta in a hostel kitchen or at a Couchsurfing spot, and ingredients can be bought for 3 euros.
+In the end, you still have some euros for a beer.
+It’s a really strict budget plan, but it’s possible while solo backpacking in Italy.
+As it is seen, it’s even possible to budget below 10 euros when using the fantastic experience of Couchsurfing.

 Conclusion

-As already mentioned a thousand times then backpacking Italy on a budget is doable.
-Just needs some discipline to track along with a strict budget plan.
-It’s not the most pleasurable way to explore the country, but when you stay in Italy for a longer period, then some days have to be with lower needs.
-Hitchhiking, asking for a place to stay from Couchsurfing, and making meals by yourself might not sound comfortable, but for sure it will make more great memories while backpacking Italy.
+As mentioned a thousand times, backpacking Italy on a budget is doable.
+It just needs some discipline to track along with a strict budget plan.
+It’s not the most pleasurable way to explore the country, but some days you have fewer needs when you stay in Italy longer.
+Hitchhiking, asking for a place to stay from Couchsurfing, and making meals alone might not sound comfortable, but it will surely make more great memories while backpacking Italy.
 Check out more articles about Italy and backpacking:

 PIN IT